LeandroTheDev/project_factions/README.md

 - > To download the submodules you can use "git submodule init", "git submodule update" in your terminal

 ### Using the project in the Server
-- Install git in your operational system
+- Install git in your operational system (Or you can simple clone the repository and the submodules)
 - In your terminal type: git clone --recurse-submodules https://github.com/LeandroTheDev/project_factions
 - Copy all mods from the new folder created, and paste on your project zomboid mods folder
 - > You can also upload to workshop to automatically users download this project
 - Now you can open the game, enable the mods and change the sandbox configurations
+- > Some mods require special configurations in Lua, after starting the server take a look in the Lua folder

 FTM License